RevantOrg/Revant/README.md

 # Revant

-Program for de novo inference of repeats from long reads.
+A pipeline for de novo repeat inference from long reads.

 ## Requirements